gorillamoe/AutoRemoteSync.nvim/README.md

 # AutoRemoteSync.nvim

-A Vim/Neovim plugin to automatically upload files via `scp` to a remote server when you write the contents of a buffer to disk.
+A Vim/Neovim plugin to automatically upload files via `rsync` to a remote server when you write the contents of a buffer to disk.

 You need to have a `.AutoRemoteSync.json` configuration file in the current